LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

 ##Chapter 1
 ## The Reinforcement Learning Problem

 Reinforcement learning is about understanding cause and effects.
-It is focus around goal.
+It is focus around **goal**.

 ###1.1 Reinforcement Learning

-In an essential way they are *closed-loop* problems because the learning system's actions influence its later inputs

 Reinforcement learning problems involve learning what to do -- how to map situations to actions -- so as to maximize a numerical reward signal.